Travel Horror Stories From Around The World

 When we hit Amsterdam, we pretty much went straight to a coffee shop.
 Ordering cannabis off a menu was ridiculously awesome – we just couldn’t believe it.
 And we could roll and smoke right there at the table.
 Crazy.

 Later that night, we went to a nightclub with fellow travellers.
 Again, we were able to order pot from a menu at a little window inside the club.
 I can’t remember what we ordered, but let’s just say, it was outta our leagues.
 Well, I was fine – I didn’t overdo it.
 But when BF nearly passed out in the street, it was clear that he’d overindulged.
 Who knew pot could fuck you up so much?
 We didn’t.
-Luckily, he came right before needing an ambo.
+Luckily, he came right before needing an ambulance.

 Caution: No matter how chronic you are at home, have your wits about you when experimenting overseas (legally, of course).